8 Marvel superheroes who made it to television in the 1970s

 Spider-Man swinging around with Captain America!
 Dr. Strange dabbling in the dark arts!
-This year promises to deliver loads of Marvel Comics superheroes on the big screen.
+The past few years have delivered loads of Marvel Comics superheroes on the big screen.
 Some have waited ages to see these iconic characters come to life.

 Of course, if you were lucky enough to grow up in the late 1970s, you could have watched them all on television.
 While there was no Avengers blockbuster to bring them all together, these characters were assembled in the TV schedules at the end of the disco decade.

 The Incredible Hulk was obviously the biggest of these Marvel good guys to hit the screen, and his large stature tends to overshadow some of these less successful launches.
 They may have been low budget, but they hold a special place in our heart — right next to memories of wearing Underoos.

 Nicholas Hammond, the elder Von Trapp boy in The Sound of Music, slipped on the red tights and swung into action — thanks to an elaborate wire rigging — for a Spider-Man TV movie in September '77.
 Peter Parker becomes the Wall Crawler to thwart a hypnotist holding New York City hostage.
 The small screen flick was a hit, scoring CBS its highest ratings of the year.
 Months later, in the spring, The Amazing Spider-Man would debut.
 The two short seasons of the series performed quite well, though the network fretted that it was not gaining enough older eyeballs.
 Now there's something you would never see today: A network television show being canceled for skewing too young.